linna/app/README.md

 and need PHP 7.0 or higher, was tested under Linux with Apache web server with default php.ini.

 ### Installation
-*Consider use of sudo command if need administrator privileges and don't forget to set proper folder permissions*
+> **Note:** Consider use of sudo command if need administrator privileges and don't forget to set proper folder permissions

 With [composer](https://getcomposer.org/)
 ```Shell